 About the San Francisco Bay Ferry Fleet

 WETA, the agency that runs San Francisco Bay Ferry, has invested heavily in new ferries.
-Six new ferries with a combined 2,490 seats have been added to the fleet since 2017.
-Two new ferries with a combined 745 seats will join the fleet in 2020.
-Another 300-passenger ferry has been approved and is expected to arrive in 2021.
-These new ferries include replacements of ferries slated for retirement and an expansion of the fleet to provide more service in the Bay Area.
+Seven new ferries with a combined 2,935 seats have been added to the fleet since 2017.
+Our 16th and 17th ferries -- both 320-passenger, 32-knot vessels -- are under construction and expected in 2021.

 Four current ferries (Mare Island, Intintoli, Peralta and Bay Breeze) were inherited from ferry services run by the cities of Alameda and Vallejo prior to 2012.
 WETA built the Gemini class vessels prior to inheriting the city-run services.
 The inherited vessels retained their prior names.
 New vessels built by WETA are named after celestial constellations, many with a maritime bent.